-Like employees, it is important for volunteers to have a clear understanding of what is expected of them and given the training and tools to perform job tasks.
+Similar to employees, it is important for volunteers to have a clear understanding of what is expected of them and be given the training and tools to perform job tasks.

-A volunteer job description should be detailed enough to describe, not only job tasks, but also job hours and who to go to with questions.
+A volunteer job description should be detailed enough to describe job tasks, job hours, and who to go to with questions.

 Simply consider the job tasks that need to be performed, and ask these questions to determine the needed detail for the job description.